Hello Daddy

 Hello Daddy is a 1996 Indian Kannada-language fantasy comedy film directed by Naganna and produced by Raju.
 The film stars Vishnuvardhan, Sonakshi and Surabhi.
 The film was widely popular for the songs composed by Hamsalekha upon release.

-The movie was a below average grosser.

 Plot

 Prakash, a widower, is a government official responsible for confiscating lands acquired by criminals illegally.
-His son wants him to get a life and tries to find a suitor.
-The criminals wants to take revenge on Prakash for ruining their plan for that they employ an evil sorcerer to cast a spell on him.
+His son wants him to get his life on track and tries to find a suitor.
+The criminals want to take revenge on Prakash for ruining their plan, and for that they employ an evil sorcerer to cast a spell on him.
 The sorcerer ends up interchanging the souls of Prakash and his son resulting in Prakash behaving like his son and vice versa.